 The Things You Can’t Miss in the Tongariro National Park

 This list of must-dos in the Tongariro National Park is just a few things we think you can’t miss in the Tongariro National Park.
-Nevertheless, if you do have more time here, check out our Tongariro National Park destination category for more inspiration for your travel itinerary.
+If you do have more time here, check out our Tongariro National Park destination category for more inspiration for your travel itinerary.

 1. Hike the Tongariro Crossing

-If you know anything about the Tongariro National Park… No, more like, if you know anything about New Zealand then it will be no surprise that the Tongariro Crossing tops our Tongariro National Park must-do list.
-This is the most popular day hike (usually takes 8 hours to complete one way) in the whole country and for good reason: red craters, vibrant green and blue lakes, mountain scenery and breathtaking views around every corner.
-Nevertheless, it’s a hike into an every-changing weather environment so be prepared by following our Guide to the Tongariro Alpine Crossing.
+If you know anything about the Tongariro National Park… No, more like, if you know anything about New Zealand then it will be no surprise that the Tongariro Crossing tops our list of the best things to do in the Tongariro National Park.
+This is the most popular day hike (usually takes 6-8 hours to complete one way) in the whole country and for good reason: red craters, vibrant green and blue lakes, mountain scenery and breathtaking views around every corner.
+Nevertheless, it’s a hike into an ever-changing weather environment so be prepared by following our Guide to the Tongariro Alpine Crossing.

 Location: Most start the hike from the Mangatepopo Road end.
-However, there are parking restrictions during the busy seasons in New Zealand so follow the advice in our Tongariro Crossing guide for the best access depending on the season.
+However, there are parking restrictions during the busy seasons in New Zealand so follow the advice in Tongariro Crossing Accommodation & Transport Guide or check out some of our recommended shuttle companies below!